Deep-fried Mars bar: Symbol of an unhealthy diet

 Since the Daily Record described it as "Scotland's craziest takeaway" in August 1995, the deep-fried Mars bar has become a symbol for ill health, obesity and high-fat diets.
 The original article was quickly followed up by other UK publications, with the food portrayed to speak eloquently about Scotland's and the wider UK's poor diet, and resultant levels of obesity.

 In 2012, the Haven sought an application for the protected geographical indication under the EU's Protected Food Name Scheme.
 However, Mars wrote to the fish bar asking it to make plain that deep-frying of the bars was "not authorised or endorsed" by Mars, and an agreed disclaimer statement was put up in both the shop and in its menu.

-In a 2012 interview, Glasgow restaurateur John Quigley felt that Scotland had been trying to "shake off" its unhealthy image for 20 years, since the media coverage of the deep-fried Mars bar.
+In a 2012 interview, the Glasgow restaurateur John Quigley felt that Scotland had been trying to "shake off" its unhealthy image since the media coverage of the deep-fried Mars bar.